Light Clients for Lazy Blockchains: Abstract

 \section{Abstract}

-Decoupling consensus from transaction verification and execution is an important technique to increase the throughput of blockchains, a technique known as a \emph{lazy} blockchain.
-Lazy blockchains can end up containing invalid transactions such as double spends, but these can easily be filtered out by full nodes that can check if there have been previous conflicting transactions.
-However, creating light (SPV) clients that do not see the whole transaction history on top of these chains becomes a challenge: A record of a transaction on the chain does not necessarily entail transaction confirmation.
+\emph{Lazy} blockchains decouple consensus from transaction verification and execution to increase throughput.
+Although they can contain invalid transactions (\eg, double spends) as a result, these can easily be filtered out by full nodes that check if there have been previous conflicting transactions.
+However, creating light (SPV) clients that do not see the whole transaction history becomes a challenge: A record of a transaction on the chain does not necessarily entail transaction confirmation.
 In this paper, we devise a protocol that enables the creation of efficient light clients for lazy blockchains.
-The number of interaction rounds and the communication complexity of our protocol are only logarithmic in the blockchain execution time.
+The number of interaction rounds and the communication complexity of our protocol are logarithmic in the blockchain execution time.
 Our construction is based on a bisection game that traverses the Merkle tree containing the ledger of all -- valid or invalid -- transactions.
-We prove that our proof system is succinct, complete and sound, and we illustrate how it can be applied to both the UTXO as well as the account based models.
-Lastly, we empirically demonstrate the feasibility of our scheme by providing experimental results.
+We prove that our proof system is succinct, complete and sound, and empirically demonstrate the feasibility of our scheme.